 RingCentral is a legacy call center software platform that offers video meetings, calls, and limited texting.
 It also lets you rent desk phones for your office, which is great if you manage team members who work at physical desks.

 - Texting features are basic.
-There’s no way to schedule text messages unless you use RingCentral’s add-on bulk texting features or use a third-party app.
+There’s no way to schedule text messages unless you use RingCentral’s add-on bulk texting features or a third-party app.

 - The base plan comes with just 100 toll-free minutes shared among every member of your team.

 - You only get 25 text messages per user per month on the basic plan.
-Upgrading to the most expensive plan still caps you at just 200 messages per user per month, which might not be enough as you grow.
+Upgrading to the most expensive plan caps you at just 200 messages per user per month, which might not be enough as you grow.

 - Call recordings are deleted after 90 days unless you upgrade to a more expensive plan.
 Even then, it doesn’t eliminate size-based deletion policies.
 You can only store 200 manual call recordings per voicemail box per user and 10,000 automatic call recordings per account.